jonwalstedt/vigorjs.componentmanager/public/docs/IframeComponent.md

 The IframemComponent is exposed on the Vigor object so it's easy to extend it and create custom IframeComponents if additional logic is needed.

-The IframeComponent extends Backbone.View and have the following default attributes:
+The IframeComponent extends Backbone.View and have the following default attributes (the Backbone.View attributes property):

 ```javascript
 attributes: {